mnguye49/finalProject/SRS.md

   * **Testing:** We can fill out a form but leave out any required information.
 If we try to proceed with the order, a prompt would tell us that some information is missing.

 * **REQ-7:**
-  * **Description:** The website should be organized and inlcude sections such as a menu, pricing, special ordering and contact information sections
+  * **Description:** The website should be organized and include sections such as a menu, pricing, special ordering and contact information sections
   * **Type:** Functional
   * Priority: 4
   * **Rationale:** This will ensure that the website is easy to navigate and that users are able to find exactly what they need.